 If the issue is not resolved in mediation, the case may proceed to appellate court, which consists of a panel of judges.
 These judges may affirm the initial decision or send the case back to the trial court for further analysis.
 Remember, the appeals process is not merely a do-over — it’s a review of the trial judge’s application of the law.

-Look to the Brown Law Offices for assistance as you proceed with your family law appeal.
+Look to the law firm of Barna, Guzy & Steffen, Ltd. for assistance as you proceed with your family law appeal.
 Contact us today to learn more about our track record in appellate court.